rslnk/resume/README.md

 #### Project Lead, Creative Director
 A tribute to the historical NASA's New Horizons mission, Discovering Pluto is an open source interactive timeline, that tells a story of the discovery of Pluto, — a dwarf planet on the edge of the Solar System.
 The goal of the project is to popularize scientific knowledge and to inspire further space exploration.

-**Keywords:** Project Management, Art Direction, Prototyping, Graphic Design, Social Media Strategy
+**Keywords:** Project Management, Art Direction, Prototyping, Visual Design, Social Media Strategy

 [View project](http://komyakov.me/discovering-pluto) |
 [GitHub](https://github.com/rslnk/discovering-pluto)